mrsheun/NSL-KDD-Intrusion-Detection-System-Analysis/README.md

 plt.legend(loc='lower right')
 plt.show()

-10. Advanced Interpretability: Permutation Importance
+    # Permutation Importance

-# Get the best estimator from the Grid Search
 best_model_pipeline = grid.best_estimator_

-# Get the preprocessor step from the best pipeline
+# Preprocessor step from the best pipeline
 preprocessor_step = best_model_pipeline.named_steps['prep']

-# Get the final classifier step from the best pipeline
+# final classifier step from the best pipeline
 classifier_step = best_model_pipeline.named_steps['clf']

 Transform X_test using the preprocessor to get the features that the classifier sees.
 This X_test_transformed will now have the same number of columns as the feature_names_transformed.
 X_test_transformed = preprocessor_step.transform(X_test)

 CRITICAL FIX: Get the names of the transformed features correctly from the ColumnTransformer.
 This method correctly gets all names, including one-hot encoded ones.
 The `feature_names_in_` attribute on the preprocessor (or its transformers) can be helpful if needed, but get_feature_names_out() is preferred for final names. feature_names_transformed = preprocessor_step.get_feature_names_out().tolist()

-# CRITICAL FIX: Calculate permutation importance directly on the classifier, using the *transformed* X_test. result.importances_mean will have length 102 (matching feature_names_transformed).
-result = permutation_importance(classifier_step, X_test_transformed, y_test,
+Calculating the permutation importance directly on the classifier, using the *transformed* X_test. result.importances_mean will have length 102 (matching feature_names_transformed). result = permutation_importance(classifier_step, X_test_transformed, y_test,
                                 n_repeats=10, random_state=42, n_jobs=-1)

-# create the Series; the lengths should match (102 and 102)
 importances = pd.Series(result.importances_mean, index=feature_names_transformed)
 print("\nPermutation Importances (for Transformed Features):") print(importances.sort_values(ascending=False).head(20))